omar-mushtaha/omar-mushtaha/README.md

 I'm an flutter developer with experience of working on a variety of projects and I have a great ambition to continue developing my skills and aspire to work in a collaborative environment.
 I work on all aspects of the development lifecycle, applying my knowledge of OOP, MVVM, and MVC principles.
 My past work includes building user-focused, innovative, keep user security and performance UI and development clean code with teamwork.
 I have good Rest API, Getx, Bloc, Firebase, Google Play Services, Google Admob, Service, Broadcast Receiver knowledge and GitHub to work with a team.

-👀 I’m interested in develop mobile apps
+👀 I’m interested in develop mobile apps<br>
 🌱 I’m currently learning <a href="https://flutter.dev/docs" rel="nofollow">Flutter</a><br>
 💬 Ask me about anything <a href="https://github.com/Ibrahim-Mushtaha/Ibrahim-Mushtaha/issues" rel="nofollow">here</a><br>